JakesMD/Yaydio/README.md

 # Yaydio! 📻
+**No more scratched CDs!**

-NO MORE SCRATCHED CDS!
-Yaydio is a portable music player designed for kids, ditching the hassle of CDs in favor of easy-to-use keycards.
+**Yaydio!** is a portable music player designed for kids, ditching the hassle of CDs in favor of easy-to-use keycards.

 ## ✨ Features